pauxiel/portfolio-v3/data/authors/default.md

 ## Achivements

-- Essential part of the winning team of the following hackathons:
+- Hashnode Top 50 writers in the month of April 2021

 ## contact Information